gamingwithevets/sneky/README.md

 - Super Yellow: Makes more apples spawn.
 - God Red: Allows you to turn around and go past yourself.
 (Debug Mode only; different color due to Light Blue overlapping)
 - Light Blue: Makes the borders act as portals to the other side of the playfield.
 - Ultra Instinct White: You become so fast that the border completely breaks, allowing you to go outside of the playfield.
 Be careful, because you can lose track of the snake.
-Ultimate Mode Only.
+Ultimate Mode only.
 ## Key Rebinding
 Yup, that's right!!!
 You didn't expect this, right?
 You wouldn't think a game coming from GitHub wouldn't have key rebinding, right?
 Well, you can say it's very unnecessary, but who cares?